lherna/spacex_flights/README.md

 ## Data Exploration

-Breaking it down into a couple of parts, once the data was prepared and waiting to be used, the first thing that came to mind were the set of questions posed on the <a href="https://www.kaggle.com/scoleman/spacex-launch-data">Kaggle challenge</a> from which I originally got this idea.
+Breaking it down into a couple of parts, once the data was prepared, the first thing that came to mind were the set of questions posed on the <a href="https://www.kaggle.com/scoleman/spacex-launch-data">Kaggle challenge</a> from which I originally got this idea.

 ### Launch Progress